erneth22/Sort_Organize/README.md

 # Sort_Organize
-Automation for  sorting and removal of DJI + GOPRO movies Created for ease of managing drone footage between flying sessions.
+Automation for  sorting and removal of DJI + GOPRO movies.
+Created for ease of managing drone footage between flying sessions.
 Script separates clips by date putting them in seperate directories By specifing minimum video length also ensures that random short videos are erased.